Accelerate: Early College Pathway

 Is it difficult to get into the Fullerton College classes?

-Through our partnership with Fullerton College, LEHS students will have access to a Fullerton College Counselor and reserved seats in some Fullerton College courses.
+Through our partnership with Fullerton College, BVVA students will have access to a Fullerton College Counselor and reserved seats in some Fullerton College courses.

 If you take a Fullerton College class, will it go on your high school transcript?

 Yes, you can have Fullerton College classes added to your high school transcript.
-LEHS will accept up to 40 credits of Fullerton College classes for high school elective credit.
-Although LEHS will apply these credits as electives, these classes may be used in fulfillment of the Cal-State/UC a-g requirements including lab science and foreign language.
+BVVA will accept up to 40 credits of Fullerton College classes for high school elective credit.
+Although BVVA will apply for these credits as electives, these classes may be used in fulfillment of the Cal-State/UC a-g requirements including lab science and foreign language.

 Each student’s schedule will vary.
-Students typically attend classes at Fullerton College four days per week and attend LEHS the other remaining day in the week.
-Students work on LEHS independent study courses one at a time, finishing each course in four weeks.
+Students typically attend classes at Fullerton College four days per week and attend BVVA the other remaining day in the week.
+Students work on BVVA independent study courses one at a time, finishing each course in four weeks.

 What if I want to start early (10th grade) or complete MORE than my Freshman year of college?

-Students may enroll in Fullerton College courses offered on LEHS' campus or other PYLUSD campuses in their 10th grade year.
+Students may enroll in Fullerton College courses offered on BVVA's campus or other PYLUSD campuses in their 10th-grade year.
 They may also enroll in Fullerton College courses over winter inter-sessions or summer sessions to boost the number of credits earned.
 Students who have done this in the past have been able to maximize their time.
-Some have even earned their Associates Degree by the time they graduate from High School.
+Some have even earned their Associate Degree by the time they graduate from High School.

 What is the difference between this pathway and just taking a couple of Fullerton College classes at my traditional high school?